gayath386/AR_Restaurant_menu/README.md

 # AR_Restaurant_menu
-A unity program for viewing the menu items in 3D in the real world.
-It is a type of desktop based AR.
+This is a unity program for viewing menu items of a restaurant in 3D in the real world.
+It is a type of desktop-based AR.
+Here, I have added just 3D models of three food items.
+This could be used as a basis for developing a full-fledged restaurant menu.
+This will help in giving the customers an idea of how the food will look.
+Having a 3D view will help restaurants in "compelling" the customers to buy food.
+This app was developed using Unity 3D and Holo SDK, which is a kit for developing desktop based AR.